Add custom page headers to a workbook

 Add a page header for your workbook in workbook settings:

-1. Click on the background of your workbook.
+1. Select the background of your workbook.
 In the side panel, select Workbook settings.

-3. Check the box next to Page header
+3. Select the box next to Page header.

 A blank header appears on all workbook pages.
 To create additional page headers and manage their visibility, see Manage multiple page headers.